maptiler/angular-template-maplibre-gl-js/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Instead of using or developing a custom map component, you can use the [Angular binding of maplibre-gl-js](https://maplibre.org/ngx-maplibre-gl/).
+Instead of using or developing a custom map component, you can use the [Angular binding of maplibre-gl-js (ngx-maplibre-gl)](https://maplibre.org/ngx-maplibre-gl/).

+Checkout to [Get started with Angular and MapLibre GL JS](https://github.com/maptiler/get-started-angular-maplibre-gl-js) repo to use de ngx-maplibre-gl component.